 Investing success is as much about having the right process as it is about choosing the right investments.
 Avoid the barrage of money messages by focusing on one simple question: What is the most important factor affecting your investment return?
-The answer is: A proper asset allocation based on a balance of your risk tolerance and need for growth.
+The answer is: A proper asset allocation strategy based on a balance of your risk tolerance and need for growth.

 An oft-quoted study, Determinants of Portfolio Performance, showed that over 90 percent of a portfolio’s return variability is due to asset allocation – more than market timing and security selection.
 While there’s disagreement among academics over exactly how much impact asset allocation has on performance, in practice it’s the first order of business for institutions with a lot of money to manage.